 Recently we brought you the breaking news story of the new WordPress vulnerability.
-The flaw was discovered by Sam Thomas, Director of Research, at UKFast’s sister company Secarma and was announced at Black Hat in Las Vegas, as well as the BSides MCR event last month.
+The flaw was discovered by Sam Thomas, Director of Research at Secarma, and was announced at Black Hat in Las Vegas, as well as the BSides MCR event last month.

 The vulnerability, which is used within the current WordPress PHP framework, can affect almost 30% of all sites on the web and is not currently being addressed.
 Watch the full Secarma talk here.